kadena-community/docs/docs/basics/quickstart.md

 ### Step-by-step instructions

 1. Go to [hello.chainweb.com](https://hello.chainweb.com)
-2. Type your name, then submit
+2. Type your name and then submit
 3. Wait for the transaction to be mined in a block
 4. Upon success, click the Block Explorer link or go to explorer.chainweb.com to find your transaction under “Recent Transactions”